ouya/docs/marmalade.md

 * Note: Marmalade requires Android NDK 10 or better.

 * Note: Marmalade requires JDK7 or better.
+Be sure to set the `JAVA_HOME` environment variable.

 The examples can be compiled in Visual Studio.